-[57]) as the Histogram-Based DCAE (HB-DCAE) (resp., Probability density-Based CAE (PB-CAE)).
+Hereinafter, we refer to the model in [38] (resp., [57]) as the Histogram-Based DCAE (HB-DCAE) (resp., Probability density-Based CAE (PB-CAE)).

 The middle columns of Table 8 allow us to compare the main operating settings of the considered WS/US models in terms of sizes of the used input images, numbers of utilized training and test images and sizes of the extracted feature maps.
-A comparative description of their interior architectures and numbers of trainable parameters (i.e., model sizes) is presented in Table 10, where the ×2 factors account for the fact that a CycleGAN is composed, by design, of two generators and two discriminator nets (see Fig. 2).
+A comparative description of their interior architectures and numbers of trainable parameters (i.e., model sizes) is presented in Table 10, where the $\times 2$ factors account for the fact that a CycleGAN is composed, by design, of two generator and two discriminator nets (see Fig. 2).

 The corresponding performance of the tested models is measured through numerical evaluation of the resulting test accuracies (see the last column of Table 8), together with the number of required training iterations and associated training and test times (see Table 11).
 In order to guarantee fair accuracy comparisons, the same number (i.e., 1000) of training and test images is utilized in all tests (see the 4th and 5th columns of Table 8).
-Furthermore, in order to carry out fair comparisons among the evaluated training times, the following exit condition has been applied in all performed training simulations: The training phase of a model is stopped when the best training accuracy over a window of 30 consecutive iterations improves less metrics related to some comparisons with other state of-the-art approaches using the same dataset than 0.1% compared to the corresponding best training accuracy attained over the previous iteration window.
+Furthermore, in order to carry out fair comparisons among the evaluated training times, the following exit condition has been applied in all performed training simulations: the training phase of a model is stopped when the best training accuracy over